dlu-ch/dlb/doc/di.rst

           """)

       if rom > 0.8 * rom_max:
-          dlb.di.inform("more than 80 % of ROM used", logging.WARNING)
+          dlb.di.inform("more than 80 % of ROM used", dlb.di.WARNING)

 This will generate the following output: